Local use case

 Local discovery is shifting from map packs and directories toward direct AI answers.
 Businesses that are easier to understand and trust have a better chance of being surfaced.

-Why local AI discovery behaves differently from classic local SEO.
+Local AI discovery behaves differently from classic local SEO

-Users are increasingly asking AI tools for recommendations, comparisons, and service guidance instead of browsing long lists of local results.
+Users increasingly ask AI tools for recommendations, comparisons, and service guidance instead of browsing long lists of local results.
 That means local businesses need stronger machine-readable clarity, not just traditional local SEO signals.

 Priority 1